 Transformational leaders improve employees' skills through encouragement and motivation inspiration.
-Besides that, they have a strong communications network which in turn helps and enable knowledge sharing and creative thinking which are considered to be the main component of innovation(B. M. Bass & Avolio, 1994; L. Chen et al., 2016).
-Accordingly, this research intended to investigate transformational leadership's direct and significant effect on employees' innovative work behavior.
+Besides that, they have a strong communications network which in turn helps and enable knowledge sharing and creative thinking which are considered to be the main component of innovation(Bass & Avolio, 1994; Chen et al., 2016).
+Accordingly, this study intended to investigate transformational leadership's direct and significant effect on employees' innovative work behavior.
 The results of the data analysis demonstrated a positive and significant effect of transformational leadership on employees' innovative work behavior.
-Hence, the researcher can affirm that transformational leadership is one of the key factors influencing and promoting employees' innovative work behavior.

-This inference is consistent with different previous studies conducted and confirmed the significant relationship between transformational leadership and innovative work behavior(Afsar et al., 2014, 2019; Afsar & Masood, 2017, 2018; A. Alheet et al., 2021; Ariyani & Hidayati, 2018; A. M. Khan et al., 2019; Li et al., 2019; Pradhan & Jena, 2019).
+Hence, the researcher affirms that transformational leadership is one of the key factors influencing and promoting employees' innovative work behavior.
+This inference is consistent with different previous studies conducted and confirmed the significant relationship between transformational leadership and innovative work behavior(Afsar et al., 2014, 2019; Afsar & Masood, 2017, 2018; Alheet et al., 2021; Ariyani & Hidayati, 2018; Khan et al., 2019; Li et al., 2019; Pradhan & Jena, 2019).